aa-it-vasa/IOT2024-labs/lab3_instructions.md

 ## Setup Greengrass Core Device

 To setup the Greengrass software on the RPI we will use the Greengrass device setup script provided by AWS.
 This script will
-1. Configure your device and installs the AWS IoT Greengrass Core software.
+1. Configure your device and installs the AWS IoT Greengrass Core software on it.
 2. Configure your cloud-based resources.

 First we will setup an access key.
 You only need to do this once per group (as long as you remember the key).